mdancho84/mdancho84.github.io/_posts/2019-05-23-how-to-become-a-fiancial-data-scientist.md

 What I'm covering here is focused on finance, but the same strategies can be applied broadly to domains as wide-reaching as Marketing, Research & Development, Medicine, and more.

+I'll assume that if you are reading this, then you have some knowledge on _Portfolio Theory_ and _Risk Management_, which are required knowledge for the finance domain.
+What I will show you is how you can take this _domain knowledge_ and ___extend it to value generating activities for the business using data science tools___.

 But, first, the cold hard reality...

 ## Learning Skills That You Don't Use Is A Waste Of Time